by Amanda Rose Newton

 We all want our Scorpios to be happy, healthy, and prosperous and a planter of beautiful fall foliage serves as a lovely reminder of this notion.

-Alternative: If you know the gift recipient would prefer something else, both mangos and dianthus share similar meanings and make for unique gifts.
+Alternative: If you know the gift recipient would prefer something else, both mangoes and dianthus share similar meanings and make for unique gifts.

 December – Holly